geonetwork/doc/source/user-guide/workflow/life-cycle.rst

 A default set of actions is provided.
 These can be customized or replaced by sites that wish to provide different or more extensive behaviour.

-A default pair of metadata status change actions defined in Java is provided with |project_name| using the class org.fao.geonet.services.metadata.DefaultStatusActions.java (see :code:`core/src/main/java/org/fao/geonet/kernel/metadata/DefaultStatusActions.java`).
+A default pair of metadata status change actions defined in Java is provided with GeoNetwork using the class org.fao.geonet.services.metadata.DefaultStatusActions.java (see :code:`core/src/main/java/org/fao/geonet/kernel/metadata/DefaultStatusActions.java`).

 When a status changes